samestep/lu-turabian/README.md

 LU Turabian
 ===========

-A LaTeX version of the sample paper for [Turabian research papers at Liberty University][guide].
+A LaTeX version of the [sample paper][sample] for [Turabian research papers at Liberty University][guide].
 [Such a template][template] already exists [for the School of Divinity][divinity], but as noted on the website and in the samples, the two style guides differ.
 Mr. Surber's template differs from the History department's